fernandoramacciotti/from-scratch/README.md

 # from-scratch

-Implementations of algorithms from scratch, with little aid from packages as possible.
+Implementations of algorithms from scratch, with little as aid from packages as possible.
 The goal is to understand how the algorithms/models work under the hood.

 # Algorithms